taf2/pytorch/GLIBC_2.41_CUDA_FIX_PR.md

 ## Solution

-This PR implements a three-part solution:
+This PR implements an nvcc wrapper-based solution:

 1. **CMake Detection Module** (`cmake/Modules/CUDAGlibcCompat.cmake`):
    - Detects glibc version at configure time
-   - Creates wrapper headers to prevent conflicts
+   - Creates an nvcc wrapper script that injects compatibility headers
-   - Configures CUDA compiler settings appropriately

-2. **Compatibility Header** (`aten/src/ATen/cuda/CUDAMathCompat.h`):
-   - Provides device/host compatible implementations of conflicting functions
-   - Ensures correct function resolution in both CUDA and host code
+   - Sets CMAKE_CUDA_COMPILER to use the wrapper

-3. **Build System Integration** (modifications to `cmake/public/cuda.cmake`):
+2. **Build System Integration** (modifications to `cmake/public/cuda.cmake`):
    - Integrates the compatibility module into PyTorch's build system
    - Applies fixes before CUDA language is enabled

+The wrapper script approach ensures that all CUDA compilations, including CMake's compiler identification test, work correctly with glibc 2.41+.

 ## Implementation Details

-### Wrapper Headers
+### NVCC Wrapper Script

-The solution creates wrapper headers that intercept problematic includes:
+The solution creates a wrapper script that:

-- `bits/mathcalls.h` - Prevents glibc from declaring conflicting functions when compiling CUDA code
-- `crt/math_functions.h` - Manages the interaction between CUDA and glibc math functions

-### Math Function Compatibility
+- Intercepts all nvcc invocations
+- Creates temporary compatibility headers that rename conflicting functions
+- Injects these headers via `-I` flag before system headers
+- Cleans up temporary files after compilation

+### Wrapper Header Strategy

-The `CUDAMathCompat.h` header provides inline implementations that:
+The wrapper creates a `bits/mathcalls.h` that:
-- Use CUDA's built-in functions in device code (`__device__`)
-- Compute equivalent values using standard math in host code (`__host__`)
+- Detects CUDA compilation via `__CUDACC__`
+- Temporarily renames `sinpi`, `cospi`, `sinpif`, `cospif` during preprocessing
+- Includes the real system header with conflicts avoided
+- Restores the original names for CUDA's use

 ### CMake Integration

 The CMake module:
 1. Checks for glibc 2.41+ on Linux systems
-2. Sets up include paths for wrapper headers
+2. Creates the nvcc wrapper script in the build directory
+3. Sets `CMAKE_CUDA_COMPILER` to use the wrapper
-3. Adds necessary compiler flags (`-allow-unsupported-compiler`)
+4. Adds necessary compiler flags (`-allow-unsupported-compiler`)
-4. Defines preprocessor macros for conditional compilation

 ## Testing